Skip to content

 Watch a Tango Show

 Not feeling the dance floor?
 Take in a live tango performance or watch a classic tango film.
-This gives you a front-row seat to admire the intricate footwork, dramatic pauses, and passionate movements that make tango so mesmerizing.
+This gives you a front-row seat to admire the intricate footwork, dramatic pauses, and passionate movements that make the tango so mesmerizing.
 No need to leave the couch—just let the pros handle the fancy footwork while you sit back with popcorn.

 Dive Into Tango Music